 Consistent rainfall typically arrives with fall’s cool temperatures.
 Planting during soggy, unpredictable springs can be difficult and may even be harmful to your garden’s soil structure.
 Working wet soil will pack soil particles tightly, leaving less room for water and preventing roots from moving through the soil.
 But planting during the fall, when soil tends to be drier and more loosely packed, is much easier and more beneficial to your soil.
 Consistent precipitation also means less watering for you, so you can fit in one last summer BBQ before the weather turns!
 If rainfall comes up short, make sure to keep new plants watered until the ground freezes.

 Fewer Weeds and Pests

 Many garden weeds and pests are warm-season nuisances that slow down or disappear come fall.
 Actively growing weeds compete for water, light, and nutrients, contending with new plantings for every ray of sunshine and each drop of rain.
 By planting in the fall, new plants get a head start without having to compete with obnoxious weeds.
 Fall weather also brings a drop in insect activity.
 That’s a plus for gardens and gardeners so you can plant in peace – without having to swat mosquitoes or worry about your new plants getting devoured.

 As always, we recommend planting native plants no matter the planting season.
 Where can you find native plants?
 Native plant sales of course!

 Each spring and fall, many nurseries and conservation organizations hold native plant sales encouraging gardeners to incorporate native plants into their gardens.
 Proceeds from these sales help support community organizations.
-Due to COVID-19, many native plant sales have implemented new protocols such as online ordering and scheduled pick-ups.
+Our friends at the Backyard Habitat Certification Program have a list of plant sales happening around our region.